 - 4. Calculating alimony

-Also called spousal support, alimony are payments that one spouse pays to the other following a divorce.
+Also called spousal support, alimony is payments that one spouse pays to the other following a divorce.
 The general purpose of alimony is to help the lesser-earning spouse maintain the lifestyle he/she had during the marriage.

 Spousal support payments can be made periodically (such as monthly) or in one lump sum payment.
 Similar to child support, alimony payments can be modified over time depending on the paying ex-spouse’s financial situation.